mattrbahr/shopify-analytics/pages/subscribe.md

 section: subscribe
 intro_paragraph: |-

-  Interested in recieveing an email when we publish a new query or add a new analytics resource?
+  Interested in receiving an email when we publish a new query or add a new analytics resource?
 Submit your email below to subscribe.
 ---